sebaminaya0/LendingClub/README.md

 - ¿Which are the purposes that tend to be more profitable?
 - ¿Can we predict which loans will be fully paid?

 This dataset ([source](https://www.kaggle.com/itssuru/loan-data)) consists of data from almost 10,000 borrowers that took loans - with some paid back and others still in progress.
 It was extracted from lendingclub.com which is an organization that connects borrowers with investors.
-We've included a few suggested questions at the end of this template to help you get started.

 ## File Descriptions <a name="files"></a>